ColinB19/ColinB19.github.io/_posts/2021-01-17-A-basic-book-rec.md

 - Finally deployment, docker, AWS, etc.

 _Thanks to [Radu Marcusu](https://unsplash.com/photos/mbKApJz6RSU?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink) for the header photo.
-Also, make sure to check out my [Github repo](https://github.com/ColinB19/BookRecommender) as I go through this project._
+Also, make sure to check out my [Github repo](https://github.com/ColinB19/BookRecommender) as I go through this project.
+As always please email me with any questions or comments you may have._